snigln/Thesis-work-on-Apache-Kafka/README.md

 Download openSSL library with `sudo apt install openssl -y`

+The certificates and stores should be stored in a secure directory in a production envirorment but in our case we just stored in a directory in the kafka directory.

 ### Generate the Certificate Authority
 `openssl req -new -x509 -keyout ca-key -out ca-cert -days 3650` This will create a `ca-key` file and a `ca-cert` file.